Gennady Rakitin: Hoax

+And time quietly comes into its own.

+— Written using a translation of the poem “Führer” by the Nazi and antisemite Eberhard Möller.
+The post was accompanied by a photograph of Vladimir Putin.

 The poem "Leader", which was posted with Putin's masculine picture, is actually "Fuhrer", an antisemitic Nazi propagandistic work written by Eberhard Wolfgang Möller in 1938.
 Möller had joined the Nazi Party even before Hitler came to power.

 Other Nazi authors whose works were adapted by the group include Herybert Menzel, a Sturmabteilung member who joined the Nazi Party in 1933, and songwriter Heinrich Anacker.

 Impact

 The verses were reposted on VKontakte by many.
 About 100 State Duma deputies, 30 senators, and several Kremlin officials were taken in and added Gennady Rakitin as "friends".
 These include State Duma deputies Dmitry Kuznetsov and Nina Ostanina, senators Dmitry Rogozin and Andrey Klishas, Putin's cultural advisor Elena Yampolskaya, and pro-Kremlin "war correspondent" Yuri Kotenok.

 In June 2024, one of Rakitin's poems won a prize at an All-Russian Patriotic Poetry Competition held by the Kaluga branch of the Union of Writers of Russia, reaching the semifinals in the "Poems about war and defenders of the Motherland" category.
 Another poem won the Tvardovsky Patriotic Poetry Competition.